 Once the watch was charged, I used the Virtual Assistant app to register it.
 In the app, I tapped “Settings,” then “Devices,” then “Add New Device.”
 From there, I tapped “WellBe Watch” and entered the activation code provided on the smartwatch screen, and that was it!
 My watch was up and running.

 WellBe only offers month-to-month subscription packages.
-Your card will be charged for each month for service, and you can discontinue service anytime without cancellation fees.
+Your card will be charged for each month of service, and you can discontinue service anytime without cancellation fees.
 WellBe doesn't require any long-term contracts, which I am a big fan of!

-WellBe offers a limited warranty on the Smart Speaker and smartwatch that begins on the date of purchase.
+WellBe offers a limited warranty on the smart speaker and smartwatch that begins on the date of purchase.
 They will replace any product that has defects in materials or workmanship; the warranty doesn't cover repairs for accidents or normal wear and tear.
 If you need to use this limited warranty because of a defect in the product, you'll have to pay for shipping and handling charges.